NepharaLabs/Necrora_App/contracts/README.md

-# NecronaLabs Smart Contracts
+# NECRORALabs Smart Contracts

-This directory contains the smart contracts for the **NecronaLabs** autonomous payment system built on the x402 protocol and powered by the **$NECRONA** token.
+This directory contains the smart contracts for the **NECRORALabs** autonomous payment system built on the x402 protocol and powered by the **$NECRORA** token.

 ## Contracts Overview